AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 1 of 6).md

 ### 4.3 Fine-Tuning

-Fine-tuning is a technique used to re-train a pre-trained model using a new foundation of information i.e. training data, to suit a specific task.
+Fine-tuning is a technique used to train a pre-trained base model using a new foundation of information i.e. training data, to suit a specific task.

-Azure OpenAI models possess extensive knowledge of diverse topics drawn from different data sources up until April 2023.
-This enables the model to address a wide array of problems, however, not every business requires a model capable of addressing an extensive range of topics simultaneously.
-Fine-tuning allows us to counteract this state, allowing the language model to become sharper in a specific knowledge domain.
+Azure OpenAI models possess extensive knowledge of diverse topics drawn from different data sources.
+This enables the model to address a wide array of problems; however, not every business requires a model capable of simultaneously addressing an extensive range of topics.
+Fine-tuning allows us to counteract this state, making the language model sharper in a specific knowledge domain.

 The fine-tuning process requires a careful investment of time and effort.
 You should first try to get good results with prompt engineering or RAG.
 As fine-tuning is more time and resource-intensive, requiring us to create datasets and run training jobs, implementing these alternative enhancement techniques should always be pursued first.
 In cases where fine-tuning is implemented, prompt engineering work is not wasted.
 The best results are usually obtained by combining good prompt engineering with a fine-tuned model.